acestojanoski/simple-msf/readme.md

 ## Configuration

-The framework relies on a `netlify-msf.config.ts` file at the root level of your repository to define API endpoints and OpenAPI documentation.
+The framework relies on a `simple-msf.config.ts` file at the root level of your repository to define API endpoints and OpenAPI documentation.

 #### Example: